How to love Church

 - Sunday School

 Many will quote 1 Cor 11:27 here to argue that those who are not yet in a covenant relationship with God in baptism and join in the meal are unworthy.
 They are therefore guilty concerning the body and blood of the Lord and condemning themselves, not having sanctified the body.
 This is a gross perversion of the intent of Paul here.
 This is not how to love church.

 Ultimately, much of our service is out of duty rather than the spontaneous joy of our hearts.
 This is where ritual overtakes worship in the worst possible fashion.

 Our worship should come from the fullness of our hearts.
 If we sing, it must be because our hearts are bursting with joy and a desire to praise our God and His Son.
-If we pray it must be because we want, desire, MUST speak with our Father or His Son or both.
+When we pray it must be because we want, desire, MUST speak with our Father or His Son or both.
 If someone speaks, it must be because the Spirit has moved him or her to speak of the glory of God and to testify of their experience of it.

 If you think this is a good response, you aren’t married.